 Under the terms of the award granted to Mr. Paul Marciano in fiscal 2020, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2020 and the Company's earnings from operations for fiscal 2020 exceeded the pre-established performance threshold, the award will vest in three equal annual installments.
 One third of the award vested on each of January 30, 2020 and January 30, 2021, and the remaining installment will vest on January 30, 2022.
 Awards vest in three equal installments on each June 11 of 2021, 2022 and 2023.

-Under the terms of the award granted to Mr. Paul Marciano in fiscal 2021, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2020 exceeded the pre-established performance threshold, the award will vest in three equal annual installments.
-One third of the award vested on each of January 30, 2020 and January 30, 2021, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2020 exceeded the pre-established performance threshold, the award will vest in three equal annual installments.
-One third of the award vested on each of January 30, 2020 and January 30, 2021, and the remaining installment will vest on January 30, 2022.
+Under the terms of the award granted to Mr. Paul Marciano in fiscal 2021, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2020.
 (4)

+(5) (6) 2021 and the Company's earnings from operations for fiscal 2021 exceeded the pre-established performance threshold, the award will vest in three equal annual installments.
+One third of the award vested on January 30, 2021, and the remaining installments will vest on each January 30 of 2022 and 2023.
+Under the terms of the award granted to Mr. Paul Marciano in fiscal 2022, since the Company's earnings from operations derived from the Company's licensing segment for fiscal (7)2022 and the Company's earnings from operations for fiscal 2022 exceeded the pre-established performance threshold, the award will vest in three equal annual installments.
+One third of the award will vest on each January 30 of 2022, 2023 and 2024.
+Award vests in four equal installments.
+One fourth of the award vested on each of February 20, 2020 and February 20, 2021, and the remaining installments will vest on each (8) February 20 of 2022 and 2023.